 As the children arrived at school on Monday morning they received a lovely surprise as there was a new advent calendar hanging up on their school bus.
-Each day a new child will get to open a stocking!
+Each day a child will get to open a stocking containing a treat.
 As you can imagine there was great excitement all around!

 Later in the day, the pupils of 6th class put up and decorated the Christmas Tree.